 I was born in Texas, dropped out of high school and was a neo-hippie for a good while, eventually went to the University of North Texas and got a degree in Sculpture.
 Worked in oil and gas and marketing for years.
 Got involved in the Applied Design Research graduate program at UNT and haven’t looked back.
 User research is the only thing that doesn’t get boring, that doesn’t get old.
 People are fascinating and I never get tired of watching and observing people interacting with each other.
 Right now, I work for a company called iCIMS, the second-largest applicant tracking system in the US and its growing so fast we can barely keep up with the number of research ideas – much less the amount of research data and insights we need to generate.

-Associate Director, Office of Economic Development
+Associate professor of Game Development

 Research Project Coordinator - Physics Department Staff

 Mark DeGuzman currently works as the Research Project Coordinator for Dr. Daniel Murnick's Research Labs and is one of the main researchers for the IntraCavity OptoGalvanic System (ICOGS) a highly sensitive laser-based system to measure isotopic Carbon-14 in microgram gas samples from Pharmaceutical or Environmental Monitoring industries.
 Mark is also deeply involved in the Rutgers entrepreneurial ecosystem and has participated in the National Science Foundation’s I-Corps Program in Washington, DC as the Entrepreneurial Lead.
 In this role he was part of a team tasked with determining the feasibility of creating a startup company around the NSF-funded university technology developed from the ICOGS research project.

 Global Project Executive